 2. Scope

-This standard addresses Discovery operations directed against the API itself.
-It identifies the hosted resources, defines conformance classes, and provides both human and machine readable documentation of the API design.
-The requirements specified in this standard should be applicable to any Web API implementation.
+The OGC API - Common standard addresses Discovery operations directed against the API itself.
+The standard identifies the hosted resources, defines conformance classes, and provides both human and machine readable documentation of the API design.
+The requirements specified in this standard should be applicable to any OGC Web API implementation.

 This standard provides the first stop for clients seeking to understand and use a new Web API.
-Use of this standard is strongly recommended for and new implementation of OGC Web API stadards.
+Use of this standard is strongly recommended for and new implementation of OGC Web API standards.
 However, in keeping with the OGC’s principle of modular API standards, use of this standard is not required of OGC conformant Web API implementations.

 3. Conformance

 Conformance with this standard shall be checked using the tests specified in Annex A (normative) of this document.
-The framework, concepts, and methodology for testing, and the criteria to claim conformance are specified in the OGC Compliance Testing Policies and Procedures and the OGC Compliance Testing web site.
+The framework, concepts, and methodology for testing, and the criteria to claim conformance, are specified in the OGC Compliance Testing Policies and Procedures and the OGC Compliance Testing web site.

-This standard addresses one Standardization Target; Web APIs
+This standard addresses one Standardization Target: Web APIs

 OGC API - Common - Part 1: Core provides a common foundation for OGC Web API standards.
-It is anticipated that this standard will only be implemented through inclusion in other standards.
-Therefore, all the relevant abstract tests in Annex A should be included or referenced in the Abstract Test Suite in each standard that implements conformance classes defined in this standard.
+The assumption is that this standard will only be implemented through inclusion in other standards.
+Therefore, all the relevant abstract tests in Annex A should be included or referenced in the Abstract Test Suite (ATS) in each standard that implements conformance classes defined in this standard.

 This standard identifies four conformance classes.
-The conformance classes implemented by an OGC API are advertised through the /conformance resource on the landing page.
+The conformance classes implemented by an OGC API are advertised through the /conformance resource on the implementation instance of the API’s landing page.
 Each conformance class is defined by one requirements class.
 The tests in Annex A are organized by Requirements Class.
 So an implementation of the Core conformance class must pass all tests specified in Annex A for the Core requirements class.

 3.1.
 Core Requirements Class

-The Core Requirements Class provides a minimal useful service interface for an OGC Web API.
+The requirements specifies in the Common Core Requirements Class provide a minimal useful service interface for an OGC Web API.
 The requirements specified in this requirements class are recommended for all OGC Web APIs.

 The Core requirements class is specified in (Chapter 8) Requirements Class Core.